david-zarandi-old/azuwey/README.md

 ## :electric_plug: Outside of work

-I'm love listening music especially EDM, Metal and playing on my Switch.
+I'm love listening music especially EDM, Metal and playing on my Switch and Xbox.